renzhuzhang/renzhu-zhang.github.io/_pages/about.md

 Prior to the graduate program, I have five years of working experience in insurance, finance & data analytics in the United States and in Vietnam.
 This includes 3 years in risk management role at Intel Vietnam (2010-2013), 1 year in data analytics at MD24 USA (2015-2016), 1 year in corporate finance in Pfizer Vietnam (2016-2017).
 I also interned at the Ministry for the Environment last summer (Nov 2019 - Feb 2020).

 `Finance` is my specialty.
-During my MBA program, I worked as a student equity analyst for Carlson Investment Fun.
+During my MBA program, I worked as a student equity analyst for Carlson Investment Fund.
 This is a student investment fund that manages US$ 20 million in total asset under management with focus on small cap stocks.
 I have completed the CFA Level I in 2015, and I have worked as a teaching assistant for several 200 and 300-level finance classes.

 `Data science` is my passion.
 I am aspired to apply machine learning algorithm and data analytic techniques in the decision making process.
-Outside of my PhD program, I learnt to write codes/ built algorithms from scratch.
+Outside of my PhD program, I learnt to write codes and build algorithms from scratch.